Holographic metals at finite volume: B Grand canonical potential computation details

 Analogously, we match the chemical potentials.
 Since the chemical potential is defined as the gauge field component measured by a static observer, $u^\mu A_\mu=\mu$, we require the chemical potentials to coincide at the cutoff.
 In our framework, we have already defined the temperature and chemical potential such that, in the limit $\Lambda\rightarrow\infty$, we obtain

 This ensures that the boundary conditions are identical for each solution.
-Consequently, we will express all quantities in terms of $T_\infty$ and $\mu_\infty$.
-It remains only to compute each free energy used in Sec.~\ref{sec:phase_transitions} to construct the phase diagram.
+Consequently, we will express all quantities in terms of $\tilde{T}_\infty$ and $\tilde{\mu}_\infty$.
+It remains only to compute each grand canonical potential used in Sec.~\ref{sec:phase_transitions} to construct the phase diagram.

 \paragraph{Black Hole.} We consider the Euclidean version of the Ansatz~\eqref{eq:Ansatz} for the black hole solution~\eqref{eq:bh_sol}, given by

 The Hawking temperature is given by